-Table 28: Disciplinary Action on Financial Misconduct
+Table 9: Disciplinary Action on Financial Misconduct

-Disciplinary Action Taken on Cases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised Manager: Changing the scope of work on projects without Not found 24 September Electrical/Mechanical following the proper procedure.
-R 179 970.54. guilty 2018 Creditors Clerk: Charged to have processed journals 12770, 11933 Yes 08 August 2018 Income and 13223 without approval from his Supervisor and without the signature.
+Disciplinary Action Tak en on Cases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised Manager: Electrical/Mechanical Creditors Clerk: Changing the scope of work on projects without following the proper procedure.
+R 179 970.54.
+Charged to have processed journals 12770, 11933 Not found guilty Yes 24 September 2018 08 August 2018 Income and 13223 without approval from his Supervisor and without the signature.
 R 59 847.84.

-Disciplinary Action Ta ken on Cases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised Data Capturer: Expenditure Charged to have captured journals 12770, 11933 and 13223 without approval from his Supervisor and without the signature.
+Data Capturer: Expenditure Charged to have captured journals 12770, 11933 and 13223 without approval from his Supervisor and without the signature.
 R 59 847.84.
 Yes 08 August 2018 CFO Gross dishonesty, failure to advice, derelict of duties and gross negligence.
 R 52 100.04 Yes 27 May 2019 Municipal Manager Contravention of Section 61 (i) of MFMA, gross dishonesty and material misrepresentation.
 R 60 135.90 Yes 21 May 2019 Labourer: Parks Division Absenteeism Yes 06 July 2020 Artisan Assistant: Electrical Division Mr M Madibana misused Municipal Petrol Card on numerous occasions for his private matters.
 Resigned before Disciplinary Hearing sitting.

-Artisan Assistant: Water Division Mr J Ngoepe on 09th day of May 2019 misused or drove the employer's vehicle for private use, white Toyota Hilux Bakkie BHT 937 L 2007 model and drove it outside the boarders of the Lephalale Local Municipality without the employer's consent or authorisation.
+Disciplinary Action Taken on Cases of Financial Misconduct Position Nature of Alleged Misconduct and Rand value of any loss to the municipality Disciplinary action taken Date Finalised Artisan Assistant: Water Division Mr J Ngoepe on 09 th day of May 2019 misused or drove the employer's vehicle for private use, white Toyota Hilux Bakkie BHT 937 L 2007 model and drove it outside the boarders of the Lephalale Local Municipality without the employer's consent or authorisation.
 That he travelled excessive kilometres estimated at 159KM.
 Resigned before Disciplinary Hearing sitting.
 Labour: Waste Division Misuse of Municipal Petrol Card for his private matter.
 Resigned before Disciplinary Hearing sitting